Best Raspberry Mocktails

 Raspberry is a strong flavor in a non-alcoholic drink.
 It can taste vivid and elegant, or it can slide into syrup and candy fast.

 Raspberry wants help from acid.
 Without lemon, lime, or a bitter edge, it can get thick and perfumed in a hurry.
-That is why the better raspberry drinks often feel more like a spritz, Collins, or cooler than a dessert drink.
+That is why the better raspberry drinks often taste more like a spritz, Collins, or cooler than a dessert drink.

 It also helps to think in terms of freshness.
 Whole raspberries, a decent puree, or a restrained syrup all work.
 Heavy cordials and bright red candy flavors usually do not.